MetOffice/cmip6-dreq-interface/djq/doc/Command-line.md

 you can tell whether two implementations give identical or merely very close results but could fail to do so in the case of thousands of variables.

+`cci` doesn't tell you anything more than the metric: there is example code inthe samples (`reply_labelsets') which shows you how to extract sets of labels from replies which you can then compare in an interactive session, for instance.

 ## `all-requests`: create all requests for `djq`
 `all-requests` is a program which reads the DREQ and then emits a JSON